- Up to 1 hour per day

 We strongly recommend that all breeders, both assured breeders (ABs) and non ABs, use the following (or equivalent) schemes, tests and advice.

-- DNA test - HC-HSF4 (part of Kennel Club CombiBreed package* - see below) (find lists of clear or carrier dogs)
+- DNA test - HC-HSF4 - part of The Kennel Club CombiBreed package* (see below).
+Find lists of clear or carrier dogs

 - Participation in French Bulldog Health Scheme